kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 ![Screenshot](images/screenshot771.jpg)
 - Looking at the trigger: it has the setup tag
 ![Screenshot](images/screenshot772.jpg)
-- Then get the condition as **Platform equal to Windows** (meaning only Windows will get the install)
+- Then get the condition as **Platform equal to Windows** (meaning only Windows will get the install)  and its now running

 ## Automation Testing and Conditions

 - Added some conditions to the app because one device already had the download.